SENPAI-Molecular-Dynamics/SENPAI/README.md

 - **Unlimited portability:** SENPAI does not require any library, and is 100% compliant with the C99 standard. **SENPAI could run on a Roomba**.

-- **Efficient computing model:** the **Optimized Numerical Integration / Classical Harmonics and N-body** (ONI/CHaN) model was tailored for SENPAI over months of work.
+- **Efficient computing model:** the **Optimized Numerical Integration, Classical Harmonics, and N-body** (ONICHaN) model was tailored for SENPAI over months of work.
 Inspired by the AMBER family of force fields, it allows SENPAI to compute forces with unprecedented efficiency.

 - **No potential differentiation:** Traditional MD simulators compute a particle's total potential and numerically differentiate it to compute the applied force.
 SENPAI analytically solves for the force vector, resulting in an extreme speed-up.